 Bitsdaq Trading fees

-The industry average is arguably 0.25%, so this exchange is exactly on point with the industry average here.
+The industry average is arguably 0.25%, so this exchange is quite below the industry average here.
 We are currently seeing a shift in trading fee industry averages though, with more and more exchanges setting their fee levels at 0.10% or 0.15%.
-But, at least for the time being, 0.25% can still be considered industry average.
+In any event, 0.10% is a competitive fee.

 Bitsdaq Withdrawal fees

-Bitsdaq charges a withdrawal fee amounting to 0.0005 BTC when you withdraw BTC.
-This is below the global industry average with almost 40% (seeing as the global industry average BTC-withdrawal fee is 0.000812 BTC per BTC-withdrawal).
-Accordingly, the withdrawal fees are competitive.
+Bitsdaq charges a withdrawal fee amounting to 0.0006 BTC when you withdraw BTC.
+This is on point with what we have found is the industry average BTC-withdrawal fee (0.0006 BTC per BTC-withdrawal).

 This cryptocurrency exchange does not accept any other deposit method than cryptocurrencies.
 Accordingly, the exchange is not directly available to new crypto investors.
 If you are a new crypto investor and you wish to start trading there, you will have to purchase cryptos from another exchange first and then deposit them at the exchange.
 If you absolutely must find an exchange where fiat currency deposits are possible (i.e., where you can start off your crypto career), you can easily find several such exchanges in our Cryptocurrency Exchange List by just using the sorting filter functions.